-- Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 47. - Hard drive b. - BIOS - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
-On a tablet, press the volume down button to stop a diagnostic test. - NOTE: If you need to stop a diagnostic test on computers or tablets with a keyboard, press esc.
+- Connected USB drive

+- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 46.

+- Hard drive

+- BIOS

+- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

+NOTE: If you need to stop a diagnostic test, press esc.